ABOUT

 In 2011, the Libyan revolution broke out.
 I was 21 and in my final year of medical school.
 The women around me — neighbors, classmates, mothers — were holding families and entire communities together under bombardment, and being systematically shut out of every decision about the country they were keeping alive.

-Anyone paying attention could see it: the people closest to the cost of the war had the clearest read on what peace would actually require.
+The people closest to the cost of the war had the clearest read on what peace would actually require.
 And they were absent from every room where that peace was being designed.
 I had no background in policy, no institutional backing, and no real plan.
 But I did have conviction that this was wrong, and a refusal to wait.
 So I created Voice of Libyan Women (VLW).

-I built VLW around a simple idea: that security and peacebuilding without women isn't peacebuilding, it's a shorter ceasefire.
+I built VLW around a simple idea: that security and peacebuilding without women isn't peacebuilding; it's a shorter ceasefire.
 We worked on conflict resolution and political transition with women at the center, not the margins.

 My TED Talk on this work has been viewed more than nine million times.
 The New York Times called it one of "four moving TED Talks you should watch right now."
 What mattered more were the coalitions that formed afterward, the policy that shifted, and the people who reached out to say they'd started something in their own communities.